resir014/resir014.xyz/_content/posts/article/2022-06-01-dynamic-broadcast-overlays-with-google-sheets-and-web-technologies.md

 ## Results

-The result is a clean, fluid overlay.
-Here are some examples on how it looked in action.
+The result is a clean, dynamic overlay that can be updated in real-time.
+Here are some examples on how it looks like in action.

 <p><iframe src="https://clips.twitch.tv/embed?clip=DeterminedRelievedSeahorseResidentSleeper-gRZL5gBFrjROuBxo&parent=resir014.xyz" frameborder="0" allowfullscreen="true" scrolling="no" height="378" width="620"></iframe></p>